usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-3.rst

 Step 5: Run a Job
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let’s execute the multi-step workflow.
+It's time to execute the multi-step workflow.

 1. Go to the **Jobs** tab and click **Create Job**.
 2. Select **Sample and Transform Exp** and **sample_and_transform_ep**.